object-oriented-python/object-oriented-programming/doc/source/9_trees_and_directed_acyclic_graphs.rst

 operands, the implementation of differentiation when visiting a terminal is particularly easy.
 Note that the symbol with respect to which we are differentiating will need to be passed in to the visitor.
-This can be achieved with a keyword argument in a manner analogous to `tree_map` in :numref:`tree_evaluate`.
+This can be achieved with a keyword argument in a manner analogous to `symbol_map` in :numref:`tree_evaluate`.

 The differentiation of operators is achieved by an applying the chain rule.
 For